stolostron/rhacm-docs/security/psp_policy.md

 # Pod security policy

-Kubernetes configuration policy controller monitors the status of the memory usage policy.
+Kubernetes configuration policy controller monitors the status of the pod security policy.
 Apply a pod security policy to secure pods and containers.
 For more information, see _Pod Security Policies_ in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).
 Learn more details about the pod security policy structure in the following sections.

 ## Pod security policy YAML structure